audreyyluu/icssc-brain-games-blindfolded-coding-2025/problem4.md

 ## Part D: Ingredient Inventory
 Before your shift ends, make sure that all the ingredients are accounted for!

-Write a function that returns a table as a string (hint: an f-string may be useful!) showing the before and after amounts of each ingredient.
+Write a function that returns a table as a string showing the before and after amounts of each ingredient.

 You will be given the total amount of ingredients at the start of the day.
 Based on the number of pizza slices sold, calculate how much of each ingredient remains.

-Print the table like this:
+An example ingredient entry from the table should look like this:

 `Name of Ingredient | Before: (original amount) | After: (amount left over)`

+**Sample Output**:

+`Pepperoni | Before: 402 | After: 305`

-**Sample Output**: `Bacon | Before: 4 | After: 0`
+`Bacon | Before: 4 | After: 0`

 *Make sure the formatting matches exactly!
 Each ingredient should be on a separate line.*